 Medication that must be administered to a student during school hours must be provided by the student's parent.
-All medication whether prescription or nonprescription, must be kept in the nurse's office and administered by the nurse or another authorized district employee, unless the student is authorized to possess his or her own medication because of asthma or a severe allergy as described below or as otherwise allowed by law.
+All medication, whether prescription or nonprescription, must be kept in the nurse's office and administered by the nurse or another authorized district employee, unless the student is authorized to possess his or her own medication because of asthma or a severe allergy as described below or as otherwise allowed by law.

+Prescription medication must be brought to the school by a parent.
 No more than 10 days of medication can be sent to the campus at a time.
 The first dose must be given at home in case of an unexpected reaction.
 Non-prescription medications will require a doctor's order if given for longer than 10 consecutive days.